bcgov/common-hosted-form-service/app/frontend/public/embed/README.md

 - **CSS and minified JS files are only available after CHEFS build process**
 - **Use `.min.js` files in production** for better performance and smaller downloads
 - **CSS files (`chefs-index.css`, `chefs-theme.css`) are automatically generated** and contain the complete CHEFS styling
+- **Custom themes**: Use `chefs-form-viewer-override-template.css` as a starting point.
+See demo themes (`chefs-form-viewer-theme-dark.css`, `chefs-form-viewer-theme-material.css`) for examples.
+Use `chefs-form-viewer-theme-demo.html` to test themes.

 **Note**: Generated files (`.min.js`, `.css`) are created during the build process and are not stored in the source repository.